0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 25
 ```

-When using `integrated-devnet` you can specify `stdout` as `STDOUT` or a file in your hardhat config file.
-Documented in [runtime network](#runtime-network---integrated-devnet) section.
+If you want to have your debug lines printed in the same terminal as your hardhat script/test, use `integrated-devnet` with `stdout` set to `"STDOUT"` as documented in [runtime network](#runtime-network---integrated-devnet) section.

 ## Configure the plugin